-Why is Friday 13th a doubly unlucky day?
+Why is Friday 13th considered unlucky?

 Why is Friday 13th considered bad luck?

-It's Friday 13th, the most cursed day in the calendar - allegedly - where everything is fated to go wrong.
+It's Friday 13th - allegedly the most cursed day of the calendar and when everything is fated to go wrong.
 But where did we get the idea that it's a date when bad things happen?

-On a walk through Birmingham city centre, everyone I ask has heard the notion that dark forces are at work on this "dreaded day".
-But do they believe it?
+Walking through Birmingham city centre, everyone I ask has heard the myth that dark forces are at work on this "dreaded day".

-Sitting on a bench in Victoria Square are couple John and Gillie Hemmer who say they have "no qualms" about the date.
+Sitting on a bench in Victoria Square are John and Gillie Hemmer who say they have "no qualms" about the date.

 "My mum was actually born on Friday 13th," says Mrs Hemmer.
 "She always thought it was a lucky day - and so do I."

-Sitting nearby is Niall Johnstone who thinks the whole idea is a joke.
+Sitting nearby is Niall Johnstone, who thinks the whole idea is a joke.

 "It was put there as something else to worry about," says the 26-year-old.
+"It's Friday - you've got to love a Friday."

-But in the shadow of the cathedral I find a woman who says she does believe in the perils of Friday 13th.
+Not everyone is so relaxed about it.
+In the shadow of the cathedral I find a woman who does believe, even though her sceptical companions cast their doubts.

-"It's just a feeling," says Aurora Marin, from Romania, as her sceptical companions cast their doubts.
+"It's just a feeling," says Aurora Marin, from Romania.

-The consensus on the street is that Ms Marin is in the minority.

-But on the phone, folklorist Anne Marie Lagram, from Shropshire, tells me she is a strong believer.

-"I always feel a bit wary when I'm out and about and will send a message to my daughter to be doubly careful on that day," she says.

-The origins of Friday 13th
+The double whammy of Friday 13th

-Friday and the number 13 were unlucky in their own right, says Steve Roud, author of The Penguin Guide to the Superstitions of Britain and Ireland.
+Friday and the number 13 have always been unlucky in their own right, says Steve Roud, author of The Penguin Guide to the Superstitions of Britain and Ireland.

-"Because Friday was the day of the crucifixion, Fridays were always regarded as a day of penance and abstinence," he says.
+"Because Friday was the day of the crucifixion, Fridays were always regarded as a day of penance and abstinence.

 "This religious belief spilled over into a general dislike of starting anything - or doing anything important - on a Friday."

-Around the 1690s, an urban legend began circulating that it was unlucky to have 13 people around a table or in a group, he says.
+To further compound the chance of peril, an urban legend started circulating sometime in the 1690s that it was unlucky to have 13 people around a table or in a group, he explains.

-Mrs Lagram says theories behind "unlucky 13" include the number of people present at the Last Supper or the number of witches to make a coven.
+Folklorist Anne Marie Lagram - herself a "strong believer" - says theories behind "unlucky 13" include the number of people present at the Last Supper or the number of witches to make a coven.

+But it was the Victorians who put the two together, says the author of the Country Wisdom and Folklore Diary.

-"The Victorians who were intrigued by folklore put Friday and 13 together and created a doubly unlucky day," says the author of the Country Wisdom and Folklore Diary.
+"They were intrigued by folklore and put Friday and 13 together and created a doubly unlucky day."

-Back on the bench, Mr and Mrs Hemmer can reel off plenty more superstitions, from black cats to ladders and cracks in the pavement.
-But where do they all come from?
+There are numerous well-known superstitions, involving black cats, ladders and cracks in the pavement.
+But where does the sense of foreboding come from?

 "Superstition comes from a time when life was uncertain and you felt you didn't have control," says Mr Roud.